LEADERSHIP IS NOT A SINGULAR SKILL OR ABILITY, NOR IS IT SOLELY INNATE.

 Lyndsey is the dorm head in Barnes House with her husband Bennett and cats Barney and Wilma.
 She is also the head coach of varsity field hockey and the assistant coach to girls’ varsity basketball.

 Mount Vernon Nazarene University - B.A.
 Mount Vernon Nazarene University - M.S.

-Liz also worked as an admissions counselor at Mount Vernon Nazarene, coordinating multicultural and international student recruitment.
-She is the dorm head in Rockwell Dorm where she lives with her husband Ricky and their four children.
+Liz is the dorm head in Spencer Hall where she lives with her husband, Rick, and their four children.

 Suffield Academy 185 North Main Street Suffield, Connecticut 06078 Phone 860.386.4400 | Fax 860.386.4411